ShakuriAvi/First-version-WarCardGame/README.md

 # Selection of players:

 The game allows the user to select the players with whom he wants to play the game.
-If he does not select a specific player the game randomly selects two characters to play.
+If he does not select a specific player the game randomly selects two player.

 ![Screenshot_20201215-073244](https://user-images.githubusercontent.com/65177459/102215937-183bc280-3ee3-11eb-8ddf-d6c9315c5910.jpg)